 Key Elements in Marketing

-In today’s digital world consumers are connected through various devices, such as smartphones and tablets, that leads to the creation of multiple customer touch-points across different mediums.
-Big data concept implies a marketer’s ability to compile and segment a large amount of information gathered from the aforementioned devices with minimum effort in order to better target consumers.
+In today’s digital world, consumers are connected through various devices, such as smartphones and tablets, which leads to the creation of multiple customer touch-points across different mediums.
+The big data concept implies a marketer’s ability to compile and segment a large amount of information gathered from the aforementioned devices with minimum effort in order to better target consumers.

 With machine learning (ML) algorithms, AI is able to analyze huge data, identifying trends and predicting common insights and reactions.
 It helps marketers to better understand, foresee and handle problems faster and with more accuracy than their competitors who are not employing ML.

 Natural Language Processing envisages a machine’s ability to understand, interpret and manipulate the human language.
 NLP-embedded technology is able to convert highly unstructured data into structured data sources for further analytical purposes.
 It can also interpret human speech and emotions like humans do, making it possible for NLP technology to analyze social media content, emails or phone calls.